Super Bowl XLV: Green Bay Packers

 The Packers defense ranked second in the league in fewest points allowed per game (15).
 The line was led by Cullen Jenkins, who recorded seven sacks in just eleven games, and 338-pound defensive tackle B. J. Raji, who had 6.5.
-The linebackers were led by pro bowler Clay Matthews and A. J. Hawk.
+The linebackers were led by Pro Bowler Clay Matthews and A. J. Hawk.
 Matthews ranked fourth in the NFL with 13.5 sacks, while Hawk led the team in combined tackles (111) and intercepted three passes.
-Three of the Packers starters in the secondary had made the pro bowl.
+Three of the Packers starters in the secondary also made the Pro Bowl.
 Tramon Williams led the team with a career-high 6 interceptions, while adding 326 punt return yards.
-Other pro bowl selections included safety Nick Collins (4 interceptions and 70 combined tackles) and hard hitting 13-year veteran cornerback Charles Woodson, who recorded 92 total tackles and forced five fumbles, while also intercepting two passes.
+Other Pro Bowl selections included safety Nick Collins (4 interceptions and 70 combined tackles) and hard hitting 13-year veteran cornerback Charles Woodson, who recorded 92 total tackles and forced five fumbles, while also intercepting two passes.

 The Packers entered the Super Bowl never having trailed by more than 7 points at any point during the season—a feat that had never been accomplished during a complete season in the Super Bowl era.
 The last team to complete a season with this distinction was the Detroit Lions in 1962.
 In the Super Bowl game itself, the Packers never trailed.

 Of note, this was Green Bay's first Super Bowl against an AFC team that was not one of the "Original 8" American Football League franchises.
-The Packers had played Kansas City, Oakland, New England, and Denver in their four previous Super Bowl match-ups, defeating the Chiefs, Raiders and Patriots and splitting two Super Bowls with the Broncos.
+The Packers had played Kansas City, Oakland, New England, and Denver in their four previous Super Bowl match-ups, defeating the Chiefs, Raiders and Patriots, and losing to the Broncos.
 The Steelers, like the Packers, predated the AFL's launch, having begun play in 1933 (12 years after the Packers joined the NFL after two years as an independent team), and moved to the AFC in 1970 as a result of the AFL–NFL merger to even out the two conferences.